SkyRousse/triangle-tracker/README.md

-# Political Survey
+# Triangle Tracker

 #### By _**Sky Rousse, Kevin VanEvery**_

 ## Description

-__More practice with JS / jQuery using conditionals and calculations to deliver various possible results.
-In this case, whether you're a better match with Justin Beiber, or Dolly Parton.__
+__More practice with JS.
+Write functions to determine the type of triangle given the lengths of each side.__

 ## Setup/Installation Requirements